epicweb-dev/epic-stack/docs/monitoring.md

 ```

 Note that `javascript-remix` is the name of the default Remix project in Sentry
-and if you use a differnet project name you'll need to update that value here.
+and if you use a different project name you'll need to update that value here.